 TravelingMom Tip: We always recommend keeping a first aid kit in your car for the whole family on car trips.
 If you’re breastfeeding you may want to add in a lanolin-type product for any nipple-related ailments.

-Well, I hope that dumping of my thousands of miles of baby roadtripping was helpful.
+Well, I hope my thousands of miles of baby roadtripping proves helpful.
 What other questions about traveling with a newborn baby do you have?
 We are always happy to answer!